 The first words out of your mouth in any interview should be some variant of "Thank you for taking the time to meet with me today."

-It seems superfluous, but it demonstrates that you value the time of who you are speaking with, as well as the opportunity to share more about yourself.
+It may seem superfluous.
+However, it demonstrates that you value the time of who you are speaking with.
 An interview is a fairly one-sided conversation and this three-second address can engage the interviewer just a little bit more.

 When you begin describing yourself, think about where you are now in your career.
 This is of immediate relevance to the hiring manager as it shows what you are doing right now.